aajfranklin/Click-And-Roll/README.md

 - [ ] Handle duplicate player names
 - [ ] Handle names that contain other names as a sub-string
 - [x] Fix negative result start offset when part of name has text formatting
+- [x] Fix overlay not appearing over other elements
+- [ ] Fix absolute offset calculation errors when offsetParent does not cascade up to original document body